 In Starkey’s large-scale tableaux, the subjects—usually women—are engaged in some mysterious scenario.
 They seem to suggest that we have stumbled across the scene by accident; the context and narrative remain elusive.

 In this photograph, the main character seems to have been caught unawares, mid-daydream, contemplating a moth which has come to rest on the large mirror.
 She appears to be in her own world, oblivious to the presence of another woman, who watches her with apparent and unexplained malevolence.

-Luc Delahaye (1962–) is an internationally recognised photographer, known primarily for his series of photographs History.
+Luc Delahaye (1962–) is known primarily for his series of photographs History.
 Representing sites of war and their aftermath, History is a series of monumentally-sized panoramic photographs that use painterly conventions to present subject matter typically associated with photojournalism.

 Created with a panoramic camera and reproduced on a grand scale, these precise, detailed images exude a formality and gravitas normally only associated with paintings.
 Part of their resonance results from their ability to provide a view of war that differs significantly from the usual images created by the mainstream media, as this image, Kabul Road, demonstrates.

 Simon Norfolk (1963–) is also known for his large-scale colour photographs of the aftermath of wars.
 Ruined landscapes, buildings and local communities are typical themes, as Norfolk surveys the desolation left behind after conflict.
 This photograph is taken from one of his most important series, Afghanistan: Chronotopia, and shows a balloon seller standing in front of a former teahouse in Kabul.